szstonelee/gointernal/scheduler.md

 There are four LRQs for the cores.

-If Go runtime create 5 user-code threads, each thread has a chance to run in one/another core for the corresponded LRQ.
+If Go runtime create 5 user-code threads, each thread has some chances to run in one/another core for the corresponded LRQ.

 e.g. 4